 The best infrared thermometers allow you to take a temperature without touching the object, or person, in question.
-In these current time, when disease is prevalent and hygiene crucial, there are obvious advantages – you can quickly test a whole group of people without constant cleaning.
-It’s a lot less personal and invasive than some more traditional approaches to taking a temperature reading too!
+Now, when disease is prevalent and hygiene crucial, there are obvious advantages – you can quickly test a whole group of people without constant cleaning.
+It’s a lot less personal and invasive than traditional approaches to taking a temperature.

 An infrared thermometer works a bit like a single-pixel infrared camera, measuring infrared radiation from an object.
 Like cameras, there are a variety of features and prices, suited to different applications (if you want more pixels, check out our guide to the best thermal imaging cameras.)

 Best infrared thermometers for medical use

 An elegant and popular choice, with a single button for a read out.
 Directed at the centre of the forehead from about 2cm (just under an inch), you can get an accurate reading and – unlike many more industrial designs – without a disturbing confirmation beep which, in practice, just annoys (or wakes) your kids.
 In a market swamped with just-good-enough packaging, it’s nice to find a quality document reminding you how best to use this kind of thermometer – specifically to measure the centre of the forehead, just above the nose, when dry.
 Sweat, even from a good cry, alters the texture of the skin which affects the measurement.
 The system algorithmically combines data from 100 readings plus a distance measure and an ambient temperature thermometer – all of which boosts confidence in the reading.
 Powered by 2xAAA batteries (included).